spessasus/sf2-rmidi-specification/README.md

-# Official SF2 RMIDI Specification
+# SF2 RMIDI Format Extension Specification
+Original format was created by Microsoft and later expanded by the MIDI Manufacturers Association.

-Original format idea by Zoltán Bacskó of [Falcosoft](https://falcosoft.hu), further expanded by spessasus.
+Original format expansion idea by Zoltán Bacskó of [Falcosoft](https://falcosoft.hu), later expanded by spessasus.
 Specification written by spessasus with the help of Zoltán.

-Revision 1.19
+Revision 1.20
 ## Preamble

 <p align="justify">